gammasoft71/xtd/examples/README.md

 ## Components

 * **BackgroundWorker** executes an operation on a separate thread.
+* [cursor](components/cursor/README.md) represents the image used to paint the mouse pointer.
 * **DirectoryEntry** The DirectoryEntry class encapsulates a node or object in the Active Directory Domain Services hierarchy.
 * **DirectorySearcher** performs queries against Active Directory Domain Services.
 * **ErrorProvider** provides a user interface for indicating that a control on a form has an error associated with it.